NASA-IMPACT/csdap-cumulus/docs/OPERATING.md

-As a workaround to the bug described above, to prevent _immediate_ triggering of a "discovery" workflow by the creation of a _disabled_ rule, we have added a choice step as the initial step of our `DiscoverAndQueueGranules` Step Function that immediately ends execution _unless_ the input to the step contains the value `"ENABLED"` at the path `"$.meta.rule.state"`.
+As a workaround to the bug described above, to prevent _immediate_ triggering of a "discovery" workflow by the creation of a _disabled_ rule, we have added a Choice step as the initial step of our `DiscoverAndQueueGranules` Step Function that immediately ends execution _unless_ the input to the step contains the value `"ENABLED"` at the path `"$.meta.rule.state"`.